Birational boundedness of rationally connected Calabi-Yau 3-folds: Preliminaries

 Recall the following result on the length of extremal rays due to Kawamata. \begin{thm}[{\cite{Ka}}] Let $(X, B)$ be a klt pair.
 Then every $(K_X+B)$--negative extremal ray $R$ is generated by the class of a rational curve $C$ such that

-\end{thm} However, as we need to deal with non-klt pairs in the applications, we will use the following generalization of this theorem for log pairs which was proven by Fujino.
+\end{thm} However, as we need to deal with non-klt pairs in the applications, we will use the following generalization of this theorem for log pairs which was proved by Fujino, cf.~\cite{S19}.

 \begin{thm}[{\cite[Theorem 1.1(5)]{Fujino}}] Let $(X, B)$ be a log pair.
 Let $i \colon \Nlc(X,B) \to X$ be the inclusion of the non-lc locus in $X$.
 Fix a $(K_X+B)$-negative extremal ray $R$.
 Assume that